cristian931/T-ARDIS/README.md

   - Social circumstances
   - Surgical and medical procedures

-The Side effect contained in this classes are stored in the file ADR_to_remove.txt together with the SOC of appartenance and the respective MedDRA ID
+The Side effect contained in these classes are stored in the file ADR_to_remove.txt together with the SOC of membership and the respective MedDRA ID

 # Output